 It is simple, especially for those of us who come from a background of privilege, to proclaim that discrimination is no longer a problem within our world and our country, but as allies we must be empathetic.
 We must listen.
 We must support.
 In a blog post on her website, Dr. Menah Pratt-Clarke wrote, “There is a responsibility in society to work towards the elimination of inequality, whatever the cause, for inequality lessens the humanity of us all.”
 As Hokies, and as humans, I think this is a message that should be engraved in our minds as we strive to eliminate discrimination on campus, in our country, and in our world.

-Written by Nina Tarr, a "third culture kid" who grew up in Vicenza, Italy, is a freshman majoring in Human Development with a minor in Italian.
+Written by Nina Tarr, a "third culture kid" who grew up in Vicenza, Italy, is a freshman majoring in Human Development.
 Her strengths are Input, Activator, Communication, Individualization, and Developer.